 It is important to ask ourselves: how could we possibly buy things for ourselves while taking care of the environment and making responsible choices when fashion is concerned.
 That is why it is termed as ‘Eco-Fashion’ or ‘Sustainable Fashion’ as it drives us to make sustainable choices and makes us consider the ethical aspects of fast fashion.

 Wearing ethics: mindful fashion

-A growing number of consumers are encouraging ethical fashion that de facto reduces the carbon footprint and are mindful of the impact fashion industry has on the environment.
-They know that quiet well that a hang tag using the word “sustainable” does not necessarily imply that clean processes are being used in the development of that garment.
+A growing number of consumers are encouraging ethical fashion that de facto reduces the carbon footprint and are mindful of the impact the fashion industry has on the environment.
+They know that quite well that a hangtag using the word “sustainable” does not necessarily imply that clean processes are being used in the development of that garment.
 They are ready to go that extra mile to understand what goes behind the manufacturing of organic textile garments and also the entire supply chain, production processes, as well as the product afterlife.
-And by definition, sustainable fashion is driven by embracing environment-friendly practices like the use of natural fibers, utilizes less amount of water and natural dyes as a replacement of synthetic petroleum based fibers.
+And by definition, sustainable fashion is driven by embracing environment-friendly practices like the use of natural fibers, utilizing less amount of water and natural dyes as a replacement of synthetic petroleum-based fibers.

 How could we possibly buy things for ourselves, while taking care of the environment and making responsible choices when fashion is concerned.
 That is why it is termed as ‘Eco-Fashion’ or ‘Sustainable Fashion’ as it drives us to make sustainable choices.

 GOTS (Global Organic Textile Standard) certification and Organic Textile production in India

 It is an internationally recognized organic textile standard.
 This ensures the organic status of textiles from the harvesting of the raw materials through environmentally and socially responsible manufacturing all the way to labeling, in order to provide credible assurances to the consumer.
 Only textile products that contain a minimum of 70% organic fibers can become GOTS certified.